 Airport Executive Director Duane Hayden said the East Corporate Hangar will be built on vacant land at the southeast end of the row of existing hangars along Airport Road.

-Other projects at the airport include continued construction work on the U.S. Customs and Border Patrol facility.
+Other projects at the airport include continued construction work on the U.S. Customs and Border Protection facility.
 Dan Vicari, a former airport executive director who still advises its officials, said the project is "on budget and on schedule."

 The customs service plans a mid- to late June opening, he said.